Mauricio-Fortune/C-Projects/README.md

 # C-Projects--Intermediate
-These are intermediate level C projects I made
+These are projects that I worked on in C. They test a variety of concepts and cannot be completed without a strong understanding of these concepts.